isomerpages/moe-operaestatepri/_learning-experiences/Aesthetics.md

-<h4>EXPERIENCES</h4>
+<h4><b>EXPERIENCES</b></h4>
-<p><strong>Primary 4 Museum Based Learning to National Gallery Singapore<br></strong>The Aesthetics department organises a Museum Based Learning (MBL) experience for our Primary 4 pupils as part of our Art Curriculum every year.
-All Primary 4 pupils will have the opportunity to learn how to use the museum to experience and forge a personal connection with the exhibit, encourage curiosity and inculcate museum etiquette.&nbsp;</p>
+<p style="font-size:18px" align="justify"><strong>Primary 4 Museum Based Learning to National Gallery Singapore</strong><br><br>The Aesthetics department organises a Museum Based Learning (MBL) experience for our Primary 4 pupils as part of our Art Curriculum every year.
+All Primary 4 pupils will have the opportunity to learn how to use the museum to experience and forge a personal connection with the exhibit, encourage curiosity and inculcate museum etiquette.</p>

 <img style="width: 65%;" src="/images/art5.jpg">
 <h4>EXTENSION PROGRAMMES</h4>
 <p>Platforms for pupils with special interests to showcase their talents and be further developed.
 To build resilience in their artistic pursuits and build confidence in themselves.</p>